christospi/christospi/README.md

 I‘m Christos, a backend-focused Software Engineer with a product mindset, driven to create software that inspires and empowers users.

-Currently working [@skroutz] as part of the awesome Search team 🔍 shaping users' search and discovery experience.
+Currently working [@onrunning] as a Software Engineer on the Product Core team.

 Former member of:
+- [@skroutz] Part of the awesome Search team 🔍 shaping users' search and discovery experience.
 - [@AI-team-UoA] Research Group 🤖

 [@skroutz]: https://skroutz.gr